There are more things to do in San Cristobal de las Casas, Chiapas, than you may expect.

 16 Best Things To Do In San Cristobal De Las Casas, Chiapas

 Join a city walking tour

-Alternatively you could join a free walking tour.
+Alternatively, you could join a free walking tour.
 These leave from Plaza de la Paz every day, in front of the cathedral.
-The tours depart twice daily – 10:00 am and 5:00 pm – and give you an overview of the city with a local guide.
+The tours usually depart twice daily and give you an overview of the city with a local guide.
 Having a knowledgeable guide with you means you’ll get an insight into the history and culture of the city.

 Learn about the preservation of Chiapas rainforest at Casa Na Bolom

-The whole building is crammed full of archaeological artefacts, photographs, and other anthropological finds.
+The whole building is crammed full of archaeological artifacts, photographs, and other anthropological finds.
 You can take a house tour to learn more about the lives of these explorers in 1950s Chiapas.

 Casa Na Bolom also happens to be a research center concerned with the preservation of the Chiapas rainforest.
 After your tour, stop for lunch (meals are made using organic vegetables grown in the garden), or even stay the night!